 Public Space Protection Order

-The Council recently consulted on a Public Spaces Protection Order (PSPO) in Town Ward, Dartford to address the anti-social behaviour caused by certain use of motor vehicles, unsocial drinking and other forms of anti-social behaviour which negatively impacts upon individuals and businesses.
+The Council are seeking the public’s views on renewing the Public Spaces Protection Order (PSPO) in Town Ward, Dartford to address the anti-social behaviour caused by certain use of motor vehicles, unsocial drinking and other forms of anti-social behaviour which negatively impacts upon individuals and businesses.

 Failure to comply with a PSPO enables authorised enforcement officers to issue fixed penalty notices of up to £100 or the person could find themselves prosecuted.
 A breach is a criminal offence and there is a maximum penalty of a £1,000.